 - First you make a simple syrup out of equal parts water and sugar, regular granulated white sugar.
 Super easy, trust me.
 Just heat them in a sauce until boiling and the sugar has dissolved, remove and let cool.
 This sugar syrup aka simple syrup is what makes your lemonade sweet!

 - Add the simple syrup you’ve just made in Step 1 to the lemon juice and water to a large pitcher.
 Add more water to taste.

 - Serve over ice, and if you want to feel fancy, garnish your lemonade glass with mint sprigs and lemon wedges!

-Store your old-fashioned lemonade in a pitcher in the refrigerator for up to 7 days.
-Enjoy!
+Store your old fashioned lemonade in a pitcher in the refrigerator for up to 7 days.
+Enjoy the perfect lemonade anytime!

 Now if you want to jazz things up and make spiked lemonade, simply add vodka for a lemonade cocktail!